-The son of former England ace and rugby league legend Andy Farrell.
-Unlike his father he has chosen to start his career in rugby union and is fast becoming one of the biggest names in English rugby circles.
-He can play at either flyhalf or centre, and his top class game management and superb goal-kicking ability make his a potential superstar.
+Farrell is the son of former England ace and rugby league legend Andy Farrell.
+Unlike his father, he chose to start his career in rugby union and quickly became one of the biggest names in English rugby circles.
+He can play at either flyhalf or centre, and his top class game management and superb goal-kicking ability make him a superstar.

 There is little wonder that he made his England debut at just 21 following an excellent season for Saracens.
 He was the 2012 Premiership and RPA Young Player of the season.
-Farrell has shown a maturity beyond his years and his unerring ability with the placed ball should see him make a valued contribution to the tour.
+Farrell showed maturity beyond his years and his unerring ability with the placed ball see him make a valued contribution.

 Farrell was included in a six-man shortlist for World Rugby Player of the Year 2016.
 He started at inside centre in all five of England's matches during the Six Nations, winning his first major international trophy as part of England's Grand Slam-winning side.

-When signing the deal he had made 152 appearances for Saracens since making his debut in the Anglo-Welsh cup back in 2008 and has firmly established himself as one of the best players in World Rugby and was a nominee for the World Rugby Player of the Year for 2017.
+When signing the deal he had made 152 appearances for Saracens and had firmly established himself as one of the best players in World Rugby and was a nominee for the World Rugby Player of the Year for 2017.

 |2008 - present|